UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

 \subsection{Further systematic effects}

 At least two further effects can affect constraints: intrinsic alignment and cluster member dilution.
-As we briefly explain below, both effects can be suppressed, in first approximation, following \cite{Harnois_2021}, with a cut in SNR.
+As we briefly explain below, both effects can be suppressed, in first approximation, following \citet{Harnois_2021}, with a cut in S/N.